As Venus Enters Pisces, Remember To Care For Yourself First

 AdvertisementADVERTISEMENT

-The only downside is that the impending Venus retrograde, which begins on March 1 in Aries, rears its frenetic head and moves back into Pisces on March 29, staying in the water sign until the end of its moonwalk on April 12.
+The only downside is the impending Venus retrograde, which begins on 1st March in Aries, rears its frenetic head and moves back into Pisces on 29th March, staying in the water sign until the end of its moonwalk on 12th April.
 As a result, exes could come back into our lives (or at least try to).
 Once again, setting limits is a great way to protect our energy and to move into a new realm of love — without our former flames.

 Key Dates For Venus In Pisces 2025

-January 19: Venus in Pisces and Mercury in Capricorn harmonize, urging us to speak from the heart.
+19th January: Venus in Pisces and Mercury in Capricorn harmonise, urging us to speak from the heart.

 AdvertisementADVERTISEMENT